xdg-go/maybe/README.md

 }

 // Example shows how to convert a list of strings to a list of non-negative
-// integers, accouting for the possibility of failure either in conversion or
+// integers, accounting for the possibility of failure either in conversion
-// validation.
+// or validation.
 func Example() {

 	cases := []example{